bio + Contact

 Sarah Amato is a researcher, writer, and artist based in Edmonton, Alberta.
 She has a doctorate in history from the University of Toronto (2008).
 She has taught courses on material culture and modern British History at the University of Toronto, Ontario College of Art and Design University, and Wilfrid Laurier University (Brantford Campus).
 Her first book Beastly Possessions: Animals in Victorian Consumer Culture was published by the University of Toronto Press in 2015.

-In the summer of 2018 she will be the Faculty of Community Services and Faculty of Arts Artist in Residence at Ryerson University (Toronto).
+In the summer of 2018 she was the Faculty of Community Services and Faculty of Arts Artist in Residence at Ryerson University (Toronto).

 If you'd like to discuss possible collaborations, share a story about lost and found, or just in get in touch, please send a friendly hello.